TiredWoofles/data-science-S2025/challenges/c01-titanic-assignment.md

     how data was retrieved.
 Such as reported from tickets sold, bodies

-    collected etc. But still the difference is only about 20 people which is less than 1/100th of the total population.
+    collected etc. But still the difference is only about 20 people which is more than 1/100th of the total population.

 ### **q3** Create a plot showing the count of persons who *did* survive, along with aesthetics for `Class` and `Sex`.
 Document your observations below.